Stepping Inside the Most Beautiful Library in the World

 This isn’t just a guide to finding music in Rio; it’s an invitation to immerse yourself in the living history of Bossa Nova, starting from the very ground beneath your feet.

-Rio After Dark Essentials: Your Guide to the Best 24/7 and Late-Night Eats
+Rio After Dark Essentials: 24/7 and Late-Night Eats

 Don't worry, we've got you covered.
 As long-time locals, we know that the city's culinary scene doesn't stop.
 We've compiled our trusted list of the best 24/7 and late-night spots near Ipanema and Copacabana, ensuring you can always find a delicious bite, no matter the time.